CS5960MASC – CS: Materials Science. Master Thesis

 Admission to the course

-The master’s thesis is a compulsory part of the master's programme Computational Science (master's two years) and is based on admission to that programme.
+The master’s thesis is a compulsory part of the master's programme Computational Science (master) and is based on admission to that programme.

 Teaching